 For students who enrolled at LaGrange College before the Fall 2018 term, the foundational curriculum in force is known as the Core Curriculum.
-Validated and refined through years of research and offering, the Core Curriculum represents a strong, foundational, and integrative education.
-Students seeking information regarding requirements and opportunities under the Core Curriculum can locate that content in previous versions of the LaGrange College Bulletin.
+Students seeking information regarding requirements and opportunities under the Core Curriculum can locate that content in previous versions of the bulletin.